Updated: Sep 10, 2021

 Playground - If your kids are going stir crazy, find a playground and let them have at it

 Rest Area (on the interstate) - Rest stops usually have a grassy area which are perfect for running around.
-Play a fun game or two (tag, songs with movements) to ensure everyone makes the most of the break.
+Play a fun game or two to ensure everyone makes the most of the break.

 Gas station - Re-fuel the car, relieve your bladder, and stretch your legs.
 Sometimes this is all your kids need.

-Walk around town - Take a walk around the town, get some ice cream, talk to the locals
+Walk around town - Take a walk around the town, get some ice cream, talk to the locals, get fresh air

 Breweries - Breweries are a winning pick for both adults and children.
 Many breweries have games (life sized jenga, ping-pong, playing cards) which can provide at least an hours worth of fun for the kids, allowing you enough time to enjoy a drink.
 Bonus points if the brewery has an outdoor space!